IBM/example-health-synthea/README.md

 Sample output from the script is in the [sample.out](sample.out) file.

-Elapsed time to generate, transform and load 5000 patients:
+Elapsed time (in minutes and seconds) to generate, transform and load 5000 patients:
-* Synthea tool:  5m 50s
+* Synthea tool:  5:50
-* SQLite transformations:  14s
+* SQLite transformations:  0:14
-* zload calls:  2m 19s
+* zload calls:  2:19

 ## License